ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 - UI Customization of all pages is possible through theming (*start drooling designers!*)

 All in all, the setup and demo went very smooth and **I genuinely feel this product is about to become very popular**, partly because of the Spring Boot integration, but also because it just seems very solid and user-friendly.
-There might be a dedicated blogpost coming soon about Keycloak, so stay tuned and check our blog regularly or subscribe to our [RSS feed](https://ordina-jworks.github.io/feed.xml){:target="_blank"}!
+There might be a dedicated blogpost coming soon about Keycloak, so stay tuned and check our blog regularly or [subscribe to our RSS feed](https://ordina-jworks.github.io/feed.xml){:target="_blank"}!

 # Spring Cloud Streams (Data Services)

 ### by [Michael Minella](https://twitter.com/michaelminella){:target="_blank"}

-Michael gave a summary about all the new projects in the Spring ecosystem that process data and / or message very well.
+Michael gave a summary about all the new projects in the Spring ecosystem that process data and / or messages very well.
 He explained that there are lots of big data frameworks out there (Hadoop, Spark, ...), which can handle BIG amounts of data very well.
 However, they are usually **too bulky / difficult / inappropriate for handling smaller volumes of data**.
 Also, for quickly setting up something like Hadoop or Spark, the **learning curve is too high** and the effort doesn't justify the benefits.